spinnytea/freecell/README.md

 - TODO replace or remove `public/vercel.svg`
 - TODO replace `src/app/favicon.ico`
 - REVIEW `src/app/globals.css`
+- REVIEW what are the names of the things (foundation? cascade? cell?)
+- TODO configure eslint
 - TODO movement needs to be fun, animations are important, every time a card moves, it must not jump
 - TODO failed moves shake
-- TODO single click to move: one vs multiple - move to next option?
+- TODO single click to move: one vs multiple - move to next option? - identify the _types_ of moves, not just _isAllowed_ - different moves have different priorities? (render debug info)
-- TODO undo (move history)
+- TODO undo (move history) - all, few, one, none
 - TODO run drag/drop (drop target is entire stack, drag waggles the stack)
 - TODO hard vs medium vs easy
 - TODO auto-solver stops when a) all cards that can go up b) current rank + 1 c) current rank